MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/install-enable.md

 ![Click on Configure Data Deduplication](media/enable-dedup-via-server-manager-3.png)
 4. Select the desired **Usage Type** from the drop-down box and select **OK**.
 ![Select the desired Usage Type from the drop down](media/enable-dedup-via-server-manager-4.png)
-5. If you are running a **Recommended workload**, you are done!
+5. If you are running a **Recommended workload**, you're done!
 For other workloads, you should see the [Other considerations](#enable-dedup-sometimes-considerations).

 > [!Note]
 > More information on excluding file extensions or folders and selecting the deduplication schedule, including why you would want to do this, can be found on the [Configuring Data Deduplication](advanced-settings.md) page.